 I would argue that hiring the right people is far more impactful than dialing in a process.
 Focus on quality hiring first.
 After getting people who will help crush sales goals, get quality data.
-Having quality data to call and email on is more important than ensuring say, a dialer that makes those calls get executed in a quick, systematic way.
+Having quality data to call and email on is far more important than ensuring, say, a dialer that makes those calls get executed in a quick, systematic way.

 |Tool or Process||Description:||Purpose:|

-|Inbound Leads: Distribution Engine||This app distributes inbound leads round robin to the SDRs.
-It also allows them to “login” and “logout” of distribution.||Inbound leads are 600% more likely to convert if responded to in the first 5 minutes. this app helps to stay laser focused on responding to leads ASAP|
+|Inbound Leads: Distribution Engine||This distributes inbound leads round robin to the SDRs.
+It also allows them to “login” and “logout” of distribution||Inbound leads are 600% more likely to convert if responded to in the first 5 minutes.
+This app helps SDRs stay laser-focused on responding to leads ASAP|

-|Inbound Leads: Outreach – Inbound Good Fit sequence||An automated email cadence to respond to potentially good fit prospects that fill out a request for more info, or a demo via our website.||Same as above, plus this automates the majority of the email follow-up process for an inbound SDR.|
+|Inbound Leads: Outreach – Inbound Good Fit sequence||This automated email cadence responds to potentially good fit prospects that fill out a request for more info or a demo, via our website||Same as above.
+In addition, this automates the majority of the email follow-up process for an inbound SDR.|

-|Inbound Leads: Outreach – Inbound Bad Fit sequence||An automated email cadence to respond to prospects that fill out a request for more info or a demo via our website, but, we believe based on their website that they target job titles and companies outside the scope of our database.||Marketing invests a lot of resources to drive traffic to our website.
-This email sequence ensures that every prospect is touched at least once, while allowing our SDRs to focus their time on leads most-likely to convert.|
+|Inbound Leads: Outreach – Inbound Bad Fit sequence||An automated email cadence to respond to prospects that fill out a request for more info or a demo via our website, but, we believe based on their website that they target job titles and companies outside the scope of our database||Marketing invests a lot of resources in driving traffic to our website.
+This email sequence ensures that every prospect is touched at least once, allowing SDRs to focus their time on those leads most likely to convert|

-|Go-Backs Campaign||We run this campaign on the Outbound SDR team for people who filled out forms who had not yet converted after 45 days||This campaign is one of our highest converting ones and helps us get back in touch with prospects who expressed interest but have gone quiet|
+|Go-Backs Campaign||We run this campaign on the Outbound SDR team for people who filled out forms but had not converted after 45 days||This campaign is one of our highest converting, and helps us get back in touch with prospects who expressed interest but have gone quiet|

-|Past Users Campaign||We also target former users of DiscoverOrg that are now at new companies.||Demos from past users are easy to book and the deals easier to close|
+|Past Users Campaign||We target former users of DiscoverOrg that left to work for new companies||Demos from past users are easy to book, and the deals are easier to close|

-|Triggers||The sales research team finds funding events, new sales or marketing leadership hires, or companies planning to hire sales reps||These triggers help the Outbound SDRs focus on prospects with a higher propensity to buy given trigger events happening at their companies.|
+|Triggers||The sales research team finds funding events, new sales or marketing leadership changes, and companies planning to hire sales reps||These scoops help the Outbound SDRs focus on prospects with a higher propensity to buy, given trigger events happening at their companies.|

 |Pre-Demo Surveys||ClickTools automatically sends out a survey to prospects the day before the demo.
-Responses automatically sync to Salesforce and notify the Account Executive||The survey not only reminds the prospect to attend the demo, but it also gleans insight into their business needs & challenges so we can better tailor our demo.|
+Responses automatically sync to Salesforce and notify the Account Executive||The survey not only reminds the prospect to attend the demo, but it also gleans insight into their business needs and challenges, so we can better tailor our demo|

-|Relivens Campaign||When an opportunity stalls out with our AEs, their outbound SDR calls into the prospect to re-engage.||Often opportunities go quiet due to lack of bandwidth, and the SDR’s persistence moves DiscoverOrg back up the priority list at the prospect account.|
+|Relivens Campaign||When an opportunity stalls out with our AEs, their outbound SDR calls into the prospect to re-engage.||Often opportunities go quiet due to lack of bandwidth.
+The SDR’s persistence moves DiscoverOrg back up the priority list at the prospect account|

-|Sales Dataset||Our research team also profiles the companies and prospects we target, basically “DiscoverOrg for DiscoverOrg.”
-When our research team finishes profiling an account, they flag it in Salesforce which automatically notifies the assigned SDR to start prospecting the account||This is the single most important “process” for our SDRs.
-Rather than them spending 2/3rds of their day researching, they know exactly who to call and have direct dials phone numbers and emails on their prospects.
-It’s game changing.|
+|Sales Dataset||Our research team profiles the companies and prospects we target (basically “DiscoverOrg for DiscoverOrg.”)
+When our research team finishes profiling an account, they flag it in Salesforce which automatically notifies the assigned SDR to start prospecting the account||This is the single most important process for our SDRs.
+Rather than them spending 2/3 of their day researching, they know exactly who to call and have direct dials phone numbers and emails on their prospects.
+It’s game-changing|

 Our SDR team has been hugely successful this year as we’ve built upon our own hierarchy of needs and supported the optimization process with some honest evaluation and tough decisions on what to prioritize and which processes to change.

 Graph A: Outbound Demos Scheduled Per Week

-(goal is 20+ demos per Outbound SDR per month)
+(Goal: 20+ demos per Outbound SDR per month)

 Graph B: Inbound Lead Conversion to Demo Rate

-Wherever you are in your process of building an SDR team, understanding the connection between Maslow’s Hierarchy of Needs (for building a highly functional adult human) and the hierarchy of needs required for building high-functioning team will help improve results and build a scalable model for a successful sales development team.
+Wherever you are in your process of building an SDR team, understanding the connection between Maslow’s Hierarchy of Needs – building a highly functional adult human – and the hierarchy of needs – required for building high-functioning team – will help improve results and build a scalable model for a successful sales development team.